What Your Dog Needs

 Dogs need a teacher.
 Dogs need you to teach them how you want them to behave in your daily lives.
 You can’t expect your dog to simply understand what you want and then get angry when he doesn’t do it.
 Teaching does not mean jerking, hitting, or pinning down your dog.
 Your dog will feel more secure if he has a trusting relationship with you.
 Look at how you may be inadvertently reinforcing the exact behavior you don’t want.
 When your dog barks for a treat, do you give it to him?
 If so, you are teaching him to bark.
 Do you give your dog attention, whether petting or pushing him away, when he jumps on you?
 You have just taught him to jump.
 Ignore behaviors you don’t want, and reinforce those you do.

 Dogs need consistency.
 Dogs need to figure out what you want them to do, and they can only do that if you and everyone in your household are consistent.
 You have to all decide which rooms your dog can be in, whether he can get on the sofa, and what words to use for training cues.
-If “down” means lie down to you and get off the bed to your husband, how is your dog supposed to know what “down” means?
+If “down” means lie down to you and get off the bed to your partner, how is your dog supposed to know what “down” means?
 And if you don’t want your dog to jump on people, you can’t let him jump on your child in play.
 That will only confuse him.

 Dogs need companionship.
 They are social animals.
 Dogs will misbehave, jumping on you or grabbing your things, if that’s what it takes to get your attention.
 Start praising and petting your dog when he is lying quietly next to you.
 Reward good behavior not just in training, but all the time.
 When you crate your dog, it should be in an area of the house with a lot of activity, not in an isolated area of the basement.
 If you’re gone all day at work, you may want to hire a dog walker or use in-home day care, so your dog isn’t alone all day.
 In either case, be careful who spends time with your dog.
 If they don’t know about dog behavior and language or if they use punishment, choke and prong collars, you may be harming your dog.
 Corporate day care, in particular, may have too many dogs in one room for the staff present, as well as high turnover and poor training.